azgarshuvo/object-detection-yolo-openCV/README.md

-# object-tracking-yolo-openCV
+# object-detection-yolo-openCV
-Object Tracking using YOLO algorithm classified by Deep Neural Network, Library using openCV by Python
+Object Detection using YOLO algorithm classified by Deep Neural Network, Library using openCV by Python

 ## Installation